tendermint/tendermint/PHILOSOPHY.md

 of O(C) goroutines per O(P) peers is still O(C\*P=constant).
   * Use defer statements to unlock as much as possible.
 If you want to unlock sooner, try to create more modular functions that do make use of defer statements.

+## Matras

+* Premature optimization kills
+* Readability is paramount
+* Beautiful is better than fast.
+* In the face of ambiguity, refuse the temptation to guess.
+* In the face of bugs, refuse the temptation to cover the bug.
+* There should be one-- and preferably only one --obvious way to do it.